 Patrick Cheney specializes in English Renaissance literature.
 His interests include authorship, influence and intertextuality, literary careers, genre, classical reception, nationhood, republicanism, the sublime, and the relation between poetry and drama.

-Cheney has published twenty books, including seven monographs, three scholarly editions, nine collections of essays, and one Oxford History.
+Cheney has published twenty-one books: seven monographs, two scholarly editions, ten collections of essays, and two Oxford Histories.
 His most recent monograph, from Cambridge University Press, is English Authorship and the Early Modern Sublime: Spenser, Marlowe, Shakespeare, Jonson (2018).
 Also out, from Oxford University Press, is Volume 2 of The Oxford History of Classical Reception in English Literature, titled 1558-1660 (2015), co-edited with Philip Hardie.
 Together, Cheney and Hardie, along with Emily Brady, are co-editing The Oxford Handbook of the Sublime.
-Also under contract with Oxford is Cheney's eighth monograph, Placing Elysium in Renaissance England: Poetry, Politics, Theology, Eros, part of OUP's Early Modern Literary Geographies Series, co-edited by Julie Sanders and Garrett A. Sullivan, Jr.
+Also under contract with Oxford is Cheney's eighth monograph, Placing Elysium in Renaissance Britain: Golden Age Poetry, Politics, Theology, Eros, part of OUP's Early Modern Literary Geographies Series, co-edited by Julie Sanders and Garrett A. Sullivan, Jr.